+86-159 9860 6917

 Common Applications of PVC Geomembranes:

-- Landfills: Used as liners to prevent the leachate from contaminating the surrounding soil and groundwater.
+- Landfills: These are used as liners to prevent the leachate from contaminating the surrounding soil and groundwater.

 - Ponds and Reservoirs: Lining of water bodies to retain water and prevent seepage into the ground.

-- Canals and Dams: Used in irrigation and water management projects to reduce water loss and reinforce structures.
+- Canals and Dams: These are used in irrigation and water management projects to reduce water loss and reinforce structures.

 - Mining Operations: Serve as containment barriers for hazardous liquids and tailings.